paritytech/devops-guide/src/keys_accounts.md

 # Keys And Accounts

 This page will describe some basic information on keys and accounts.
-For a more general and detailed explination see [learn accounts](https://wiki.polkadot.network/docs/learn-accounts) on the polkadot wiki page.
+For a more general and detailed explanation see [learn accounts](https://wiki.polkadot.network/docs/learn-accounts) on the polkadot wiki page.

 ## Encryption Schemes